jakeswenson/BitBetter/README.md

 ./build.sh
 ```

-This will create a new self-signed certificate in the `.keys` directory one does not already exist and then create a modified version of the official `bitwarden/api` called `bitbetter/api` and a modified version of the `bitwarden/identity` called `bitbetter/identity`.
+This will create a new self-signed certificate in the `.keys` directory if one does not already exist and then create a modified version of the official `bitwarden/api` called `bitbetter/api` and a modified version of the `bitwarden/identity` called `bitbetter/identity`.

 You may now simply create the file `/path/to/bwdata/docker/docker-compose.override.yml` with the following contents to utilize the modified images.